xebadevs/JQueryBad/README.md

 ## Inspiration

-I want to include in this case a contact form, because their importance about client interaction, validations (at least in the front in the current project) and for being such a common section.
+I want to include in this case a contact form, because their importance about client interaction, validations (at least in the front-end in the current project) and for being such a common and useful section.
 And use JQuery to that.

 But, then, a form contact for who?
 And this amazing serie comes to my mind.
 From them, it was just connecting the dots.

+## Features

+- Use of less
+- Contact form validations
+- JQuery